 \section{Abstract}

 The study of quantum state transfer has led to a variety of research efforts utilizing quantum simulators.
 By exploiting the tunability of the qubit frequency and qubit-qubit coupling, a superconducting qubit chain can simulate various topological band models.
 In our study, we demonstrate that a spin-up state can be transported along a topological qubit chain by modulating the coupling strengths and the qubit frequencies.
-We here propose another more straightforward approach to theoretically interpret this state transfer process.
-We show that the Hilebert space of the qubit chain can be restricted into the subspace of the only two edge states when investigating this process, and the Hamiltonian can degenerate to a two-state Landau-Zener (LZ) model.
-Therefore the state transfer process in this topological qubit chain is equivalent to the same process through the adiabatic passage of the LZ model.
-Further more, we show how to use this approach to generalize the state transfer process from one-qubit Fock state to two-qubit Bell state.
+We show that the Hilbert space of the qubit chain can be restricted to the subspace of two edge states in this process, while the Hamiltonian degenerates into a two-state Landau-Zener (LZ) model.
+Furthermore, we prove that the state transfer process in this topological qubit chain is equivalent to the topological adiabatic passage of the LZ model.
+With this analysis, we generalize the state transfer approach from single-qubit Fock states to two-qubit Bell states.